-In a recent move, the Sports Ministry inducted four indigenous martial art forms Kalaripayattu of Kerala, Mallakhamb of Central India, Gatka of Punjab and Thang-ta of Manipur into the Khelo India Youth Games (KIYG).
+Union Ministry of Sports recently inducted four indigenous martial art forms Kalaripayattu of Kerala, Mallakhamb of Central India, Gatka of Punjab and Thang-ta of Manipur into the Khelo India Youth Games (KIYG).

-Mallakhamb is a traditional sport, originating from the Indian subcontinent, in which a gymnast performs aerial yoga or gymnastic postures and wrestling grips in concert with a vertical stationary or hanging wooden pole, cane, or rope.
+Mallakhamb is a traditional sport, originating from the Indian subcontinent, in which a gymnast performs aerial yoga.

 Gatka is a style of fighting with wooden sticks that originated in Punjab in the 15th Century.
 Originally called Shastar Vidya, it began as a means to defend righteousness and is considered both a spiritual and physical practice.